Improve Productivity Using the TickTick To-do List App. A starter tutorial.

 Editor's note: I wrote this when I was a professional organizer.
 I’m no longer a professional organizer, so if you clicked on a link to go to a blog post for my favorite planner or a task-management app I love, you got forwarded to here.
 This is the good stuff - how to actually use the app!

 I'm often asked what planner or task management system I use.
 By and large, above all, I love TickTick.

 I'm talking serious productivity crush here.
 So much so that while typing the last post I knew I wanted to share more with you about the features I use most.

-I've tried tons of apps and planners and TickTick is the one that's successfully filled my needs for almost 3 years now.
+I've tried tons of apps and planners and TickTick is the one that's successfully filled my needs for years now.
 The best part about TickTick is that there are enough features to cover all my needs, but the design is simple enough that I can reconfigure it whenever my needs change.

 Plus, they're adding features all the time.
 Within the span of me writing this post, they've added even more.